AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 ---
-id: multiple-apis
+title: Multiple APIs
-title: Combine and extend different sources
+description: Combine and extend different sources
-sidebar_label: Combine and extend sources
 ---

-# Multiple APIs recipe (GraphQL Mesh)
+# Multiple APIs recipe

 This topic describes the GraphQL Mesh recipe for using multiple apis.